actionml/docs.actionml.com/h_commands.md

 # Commands

 Harness includes an Admin command line interface.
 It runs using the Harness REST interface and can be run remotely.
+See the [Workflow](h_workflow) section for more detail.

 ## Conventions

 Internal to Harness are ***Engines Instances*** that implement some algorithm and contain datasets and configuration parameters.
 All input data is validated by the engine, and must be readable by the algorithm.
-The simple form of workflow is:

- 1. start server
- 2. add engine
- 3. input data to the engine
- 4. train (for Lambda, Kappa will auto train with each new input)
- 5. query

-See the [Workflow](h_workflow) section for more detail.

 Harness uses resource-ids to identify all objects in the system.
 The Engine Instance must have a JSON file, which contains all parameters for Harness engine management including its Engine Instance resource-id as well as algorithm parameters that are specific to the Engine type.
 All Harness global configuration is stored in `harness-env` see [Harness Config](harness_config) for details.

  - The file `<some-engine.json>` can be named anything and put anywhere.
  - The working copy of all engine parameters and input data is actually in a shared database.
-Add or update an Engine Instance to change its configuraiton.
-Changing the file will not update the Engine Instance.
+Add or update an Engine Instance to change its configuration.
+Changing the file will not automatically update the Engine Instance.
 See the `add` and `update` commands.

-# Harness Start and Stop
+# Harness Start and Stop (Optional)

+If you are managing Harness with Docker of Kubernetes you will not need to use these scripts directly.

-Scripts that start and stop Harness are included with the project in the `sbin/`.
+If you are deploying the Native Harness Build you can use scripts that start and stop Harness included in the project's `bin/`.
 These are used inside container startup and can be used directly in the OS level installation.

  - **`harness-start [-f]`** starts the harness server based on configuration in `harness-env`.
 The `-f` argument forces a restart if Harness is already running.
 All other commands require the service to be running, it is always started as a daemon/background process.
 All previously configured engines are started in the state they were in when harness was last run.